your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - **Casting Time:** 1 minute
 - **Range:** Self
-- **Components:** V, S, M (a set of divinatory tools such as bones, ivory sticks, cards, teeth, or carved runes—worth 100 gp and an object from the location you wish to find)
+- **Components:** V, S, M (a set of divinatory tools such as bones, ivory sticks, cards, teeth, or carved runes — worth 100 gp and an object from the location you wish to find)
 - **Duration:** Concentration, up to 1 day

 This spell allows you to find the shortest, most direct physical route to a specific fixed location that you are familiar with on the same plane of existence.
 If you name a destination on another plane of existence, a destination that moves (such as a mobile fortress), or a destination that isn't specific (such as "a green dragon's lair"), the spell fails.